amey4753/ELK_CLUSTER/README.md

 5. How would you monitor this instance?
 What metrics would you monitor?
 >> curl localhost:9200/_cat/health
+>> Use elb or ha proxy load balancer with ec2 instances to check http 200ok  response as metric

 7. Could you extend your solution to launch a secure cluster of ElasticSearch nodes?
 What would need to change to support this use case?
 >> Yes plz ref Q3